 - Read our full Family Tree Maker review

 We tested it with the family history of a staff member, and the software really struggled to represent the idea of divorce, step-siblings, and other non-traditional family settings.
+Recent updates mean that it is possible to create these relationships, but it's certainly not straightforward.
 We also found it severely lacking when it came to suggestions and additional information - this is definitely something to pair with other research resources (although, if you're using the free family tree maker on Ancestry, why would you use this at all?).

 While it is free, we wouldn't recommend this for experienced genealogists who want to bring all their data together.
 Try it, get the hang of creating trees, then upgrade to something more flexible and with more features.

 How we tested family tree makers

 We used a variety of GEDCOM files to test the family tree makers; we uploaded the family history of Irish kings and U.S. presidents, along with details of our own families.
 The first two sets of GEDCOM files were purposefully large and complex, while the personal family histories were a lot smaller but contained more difficult relationships (such as same-sex marriages and polygamist relationships.)